murphnomer/CSB310-AltLang/README.md

 Swift is an OOP-native language, and very strongly supports objects across the board.
 It is loosely based on Apple's previous preferred language, Objective-C which was itself an attempt to add OOP support to C.  Swift is under active development by Apple, with new versions being released annually to coincide with releases of Apple's flagship operating system platforms, such as iOS, iPadOS, MacOS, and so on.
 The current version of Swift is 5.8.

+Swift supports most of the standard OOP, control, looping and other constructs supported by other major programming languages such as Java and Python.
+See below for some interesting differences I encountered while working on this project.

 ## Interesting concepts
 Below are some interesting deviations I encountered in Swift from other languages I am accustomed to using, such as Java and Python.